 An erection happens when blood fills the penis.
-Some blood vessels opens wide to let blood flow into the penis.
+Some blood vessels open wide to let blood flow into the penis.
 Other blood vessels shrink to keep the blood from leaving the penis.
-The change in the blood vessels is controlled by signals from nerves.
-ED may be caused by problems with any of these steps, such as:
+The change in the blood vessels is controlled by nerves.

 ED may be caused by:

 - Blood vessel injury or disease.
 These can change blood flow.